 In addition to providing peer assistance and support to their colleagues, volunteers can serve as speakers who help educate the legal profession about stress, depression, addiction and other mental health issues.

-For additional information on how to become a LAP volunteer, call Stacey Whiteley, 518.360.2352 or email [email protected]
+For additional information on how to become a LAP volunteer, call Stacey Whiteley, 518.487.5688 or email [email protected].

 If you’re not sure if your alcohol use is really a problem in your life, there are several online tests available to help you figure that out.
 There is a link to one listed below.
 Alcohol is an addictive substance, no matter how little or how much you drink, its impact on your body is designed to increase your desire to consume more.

 Substance use disorders, encompassing drugs such as opioids, benzodiazepines (benzos), stimulants, and even marijuana (THC) are not as highly reported in the legal field as alcohol use disorder, but they are still prevalent and can destroy a lawyer’s career, personal relationships, health and can take their life.
 Substance use disorders are treatable and help is available.
-Resources can be accessed by calling the LAP 800.255.0569.
+LAP support and assistance is available— call Director, Stacey Whiteley at 518.487.5688.
 Additional information can be found below.

 Lawyer Assistance Committee members present a mock intervention.

 NYC LAP serving NYC and Westchester: 212.302.5787

 Nassau County LAP: 888.408.6222